sanjithpk/aws-challenge/frontend/README.md

 VITE_INVOKE_URL=<your_invoke_url>
 ```

-Get the API Gateway invoke url in the console
+Get the API Gateway invoke url in the AWS console for fovus-api

 Run the development server using